ansible/ansible/docs/docsite/rst/network_how_tos.rst

 index value (0 or 1), the correct result output is checked against the conditional.

-The waitfor argument must always start with result and then the command index in [], where 0 is the first command in the commands list, 1 is the second command, 2 is the third and so on.
+The wait_for argument must always start with result and then the command index in [], where 0 is the first command in the commands list, 1 is the second command, 2 is the third and so on.